JHodgkins/MSP3-Movie2Archive/README.md

 ## Overview
 The Movie2Archive application is a database application which catalogues media collections into an easy-to-understand interface which can be use by all ages.
-The Movie2Archive application has been developed with a main goal to help organise, catalogue and provide an intrusive way to educate the end user about their or their families current media collection.
+The Movie2Archive application has been developed with a main goal to help organise, catalogue and provide an interactive way to educate the end user about their or their families current media collection.
 The business purpose of Movie2Archive is to provide an easy and effective way of cataloguing and promote recycling aspects by easily allowing the user to see what they own and decide if duplicates or media is still needed or can be donated.
 The sites expected audience will be to anyone looking to archive a small to large collection of media, the sites audience would be any user who owns or has acquired a collection and is looking to evaluate its value or recycling potential.
-The application will provide to new users a reassurance and positive feeling by providing a simple intrusive interface which is clean and simple to use, the applications purpose is maintained throughout its interface and helps educate and promote curiously about the media they own through information provided back to the user after each media submission.
+The application will provide to new users a reassurance and positive feeling by providing a simple interactive interface which is clean and simple to use, the applications purpose is maintained throughout its interface and helps educate and promote curiously about the media they own through information provided back to the user after each media submission.

 ## Design brief
 Plan, design and build a data driven application for users who have a personal media collection and wish to organise their collection or collections into a single structured manageable interface.